Electric Consumption and the Arab Oil Embargo

 Many in the industry now believe that the Smart Grid will both revolutionize peak shaving capability and help to resolve numerous other challenges facing utility operations.

 Electric service has, historically, been a one-way street – utilities generate electricity and transmit it their end-use customers.
 The Smart Grid will make electric service a two-way street.
 Utilities will still deliver electricity.
 But they will also use new technologies to monitor and control all aspects of the electric system.
 This includes their own transmission and distribution systems as well as customer-owned distributed generation and storage and all components of customer usage.

 With the consent of their customers the utilities will be able to control customer owned distributed generation and usage to most efficiently manage their system for the benefit of all.
-This following video shows how the Smart Grid would work:
+The following video shows how the Smart Grid will work: